elamien/cs4750/README.md

 # Windows: Start MySQL service from Services

 # Create database (use --login-path=local if you have it configured)
+# Version of command below but for ^ method: mysql --login-path=local -e "CREATE DATABASE hoojams;
 # Type your MySQL password when prompted
 mysql -u root -p -e "CREATE DATABASE hoojams;"